 How to get to Colmar

-Colmar is really easy to get to by train – it’s just 35 minutes from Strasbourg, 45 minutes from Basel or 2 hours from Zürich.
-There are some direct trains from Paris Gare de l’Est to Colmar and more which involve a change in Strasbourg (all around 2.5 hours).
-If you’re travelling by plane, Strasbourg has a small airport with flights from various French and central European destinations, or the closest main airports are in Paris, Basel-Mulhouse-Freiburg or Zürich.
+Colmar is really easy to reach by train – it’s 30 minutes from Strasbourg, 45 minutes from Basel or 2 hours from Zürich.
+There are a few direct trains from Paris Gare de l’Est to Colmar and others with a change in Strasbourg, all taking around 2.5 hours.

 Where to stay in Colmar